Mushu1X/shubhInsync/README.md

-- 👋  I'm Shubhrika.
-- 👀  Exploring and experimenting with robotics and applications of vision in robotics
+- 👋  👀  Exploring and experimenting with robotics and applications of vision in robotics
 - 🌱 I’m currently learning and exploring Perception based path planning in robots